 Greentree admitted, "when residents reach out to you and tell you they love their place, it just makes it all worth it to be a part of that.
 I love it."

 Do you have a positive resident experience story to tell?
 We'd love to hear from you!
-Reach out to Connor at firstname.lastname@example.org and let us know how one of our team members impacted your living experience.
+Reach out to firstname.lastname@example.org and let us know how one of our team members impacted your living experience.